brycewray/hugo-site/content/posts/2021/02/new-hugo-easier-writing.md

 ## Hugo 0.81.0 as a labor-saving device

-But then Hugo 0.81.0 arrived, with [enhanced attribute support](https://gohugo.io/news/0.81.0-relnotes/#attribute-lists-after-markdown-blocks) that goes well beyond that from Goldmark itself:
+But then Hugo 0.81.0 arrived, with [enhanced attribute support](https://gohugo.io/news/0.81.0-relnotes/#attribute-lists-after-markdown-blocks) that goes well beyond that from goldmark itself:

 > Hugo already supports adding attribute lists (e.g CSS classes) after titles.
 We now also allow adding attribute lists after Markdown blocks, e.g. tables, lists, paragraphs etc. *[sic]*

 To get that working in Hugo as of v.0.81.0, just make appropriate edits to your config file's [`markup` section](https://gohugo.io/getting-started/configuration-markup#goldmark).
-For example, here's how I have Goldmark set in this site's `config.yaml` file (note that `block` is `true`, which enables what I'm discussing in this article):
+For example, here's how I have goldmark set in this site's `config.yaml` file (note that `block` is `true`, which enables what I'm discussing in this article):

 ```yaml
 markup: